DanielJohnston/techtest-euler-22/README.md

 A specific efficiency issue related to structure is that a simple #sort or #sort_by on an array of strings is likely to be more efficient than the separated approach of defining comparison within each name instance.
 That is, sorting names alphabetically within a list is trivial when each element in the list is a string, but when it's a Name object then <=> has to be defined as a custom method in the class.

 It's worth noting that none of the RSpec examples go anywhere near the final text file in terms of complexity and size.
-This could introduce a level of load that requires refactoring or code changes.